TEDxAuckland/tedx-auckland-site/src/_drafts/paul-wood-his-journey.md

   - our-news
 ---

 TEDxAuckland speaker, Paul Wood took the stage in 2012 with his talk, 'What's Your Prison?'.
-Since then, it has gained a huge amount of attention connecting with people from all walks of life.
+Since then, it has gained a huge amount of attention as his message connects with people from all walks of life.
 7 years on, we met up with Paul to reminisce about the experience, his journey, and important societal views. (read\_more)

 > How would you best describe your TEDx experience back in 2012?
 Why was it important to you?